bitdrifter0x/Acords-Music-Straming-Website/README.md

 - Skilled in full‑stack web development (MERN, Tailwind, Figma)
 - Passionate about building interactive apps and optimizing user experience

+## Note
+**for offline usage**

+- exclude _headers, albums.json
+- directly link localscript.js to your HTML body
+- create as many albums you want in albums folder and add as many songs as you want inside those albums

 ---